-Attachment 4: Accountability Plan and Intervention Protocol Retroactive to July 1, 2021
+Attachment 4: Accountability Plan and Intervention Protocol

 Pursuant to the Sponsorship Contract, the Performance Framework enclosed herein ensures that each community school sponsored by Cleveland Metropolitan School District (CMSD) provides high-quality education to its students.
 The Framework includes the academic, organizational, and financial standards by which sponsored schools will be evaluated.